edsu/bagit/README.md

     % bagit init /my/awesome/data

-Use a directory as a source for creating a bag somewhere at another location.
-Unlike the previous two commands the original data will be unmodified.
+Use a source directory to create a bag at another location.
+Unlike the previous two commands this will copy the files and not modify the source directory:

     % bagit init /my/awesome/data /vol/megastorage/my-awesome-data

+### Validate

+Validate the bag that is present in your current working directory.
+You can be down inside of it.

+    % bagit validate

+Validate a bag at a given location:

+    % bagit validate /my/awesome/data

+### Update

+You may find yourself modifying bag metadata or payload files and want to update the manifest files with the latest checksums:

+    % bag commit bag-info.txt
+    % bag commit data/rickroll.mp3